Ode on Solitude

 4. How does nature help the man?

-Answer: His cows give milk, his fields give food, and his trees give shade and firewood.
-Nature gives him everything he needs to live well.
+Answer: Nature can give everything that a man needs to live a happy life.
+His cows give milk, his fields give food, and his trees give shade and firewood.

 5. What kind of person is truly blessed, according to the poet?